EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 !!! warning
     This investment type leads to the addition of binary variables.
-    The number of binary variables is equal to the number of strategic periods times the number of `Node`s with the `BinaryInvestment` mode.
+    The number of binary variables is equal to the number of strategic periods times the number of technologies with the `BinaryInvestment` mode.

 ```@docs
 BinaryInvestment